ivanusto/smart-image-upload-resizer/README.md

 = How to Use =
 1. Install and activate the plugin through the WordPress plugins page
-2. Go to "Settings" > "Smart Image Upload Resizer Settings"
+2. Go to "Settings" &gt; "Smart Image Upload Resizer Settings"
 3. Configure your desired maximum width, height, and image quality
 4. Start uploading images, the plugin will process them automatically